 Searching for specific data

 Use the search bar above the table to quickly find relevant rows.
 The search looks through all text fields in your data, so you can jump straight to a specific row instead of scrolling.
-To seach for data:- Click Dashboard in your app editor.
+To search for data:- Click Dashboard in your app editor.

 - Click Data.